nsrr/cfs-documentation/pages/manuals/rhinometry/12-06-acquiring-data.md

 1. Using the left/right arrow keys, highlight **Acquire** on the screen.
 2. Select the appropriate 1st, 2nd, 3rd, or 4th trial windows with the up/down keys.
 3. Prepare the rhinometer by securing the rubber nosepiece to the end of the rhinometer tube.
 4. Place the rhinometer under the nares of the subject.
-The nosepiece should be touching the base of the nares close enough to ensure a good seal, but <u>not</u> pushing into the nares, which will distort the shape of the nasal, distorting results.
+The nosepiece should be touching the base of the nares close enough to ensure a good seal, but <u>not</u> pushing into the nares, which will distort the shape of the nasal cavity, distorting results.
 5. Inform the subject to stop breathing and to hold very still for a few seconds while you run the test.

 <div class="bs-callout bs-callout-info">